yzerlaut/neural_network_dynamics/README.md

 Network simulations toolkit built as a layer on top of the [brian2 simulator](https://brian2.readthedocs.io/en/stable/).

-## Aim
+## Purpose

-*A common framework to study the following aspects of neural network dynamics*:
+Build *a common framework* to study the following aspects of neural network dynamics:

 - numerical simulations of networks of Adexp single neuron models
 - customized network and cellular features such as connectivity matrices or intrinsic currents